 Furthermore, another obstacle standing in the way of effective communication is overusing buzzwords.

-While using business communication words and phrases appropriately may make you look like a true professional, overusing them can do quite the opposite.
+While using business communication phrases appropriately may make you look like a true professional, overusing them can do quite the opposite.
 Overusing business buzzwords can impede clarity during a meeting, and be exhausting for your audience.